cieloazure/FinalYearProject/README.md

 * KickIT Application recommendation engine
 * Idea by Jason Lobo
 * Under the guidance of Jason Lobo and Noel Christopher
-* Under development by Eshan Kanade, Rakshit Chopra and Akash Shingte

 ### How do I get set up? ###
 * Download Anaconda 3.19.1